s-gebby/s-gebby/README.md

 Engaged in collaborative projects, working with peers to design, develop, and deploy web applications from concept to completion.

 ## Skills
-· ReactJS, Node.js, TailwindCSS, Firebase Authentication, and Firebase Cloudstore · Material UI, Motion, and Acerternity UI
+· ReactJS, Node.js, TailwindCSS, SQL, Firebase Authentication, and Firebase Cloudstore · Material UI, Motion, and Acerternity UI